 All eyes on me!
 Discussion & Roundtable

 Remote sensing technologies in combination with spatial analysis methods are today becoming safe, accurate and cost-effective aids in agriculture.
 Sensors on launcher systems such as satellites, drones or machines provide digital images and big data, which can be used to obtain knowledge about soil and plants in the field and region – faster and more objectively than with conventional inspections.
 Who benefits from this information?
 Are they equally useful for farmers, industry, agricultural policy and society and what are the benefits for these user groups?
 The ideal is that farmers can use sensor data to make more targeted field management decisions and automate and document processes such as fertilisation and crop protection.
+The fifth Farm & Food in January 2020 gave this topic space in discussions and roundtables.

 Here you’ll find the full programme of the Farm & Food 2020 and a list of our speakers.Download